ivmai/bdwgc/docs/gcdescr.md

 configuration for most supported platforms), the collector keeps separate arrays of free lists for each thread.

-The free list arrays associated with each thread are only used to satisfy requests for objects that are both very small, and belong to one of a small number of well-known kinds.
+The free-list arrays associated with each thread are only used to satisfy requests for objects that are both very small, and belong to one of a small number of well-known kinds.
 These include _normal_, pointer-free, _gcj_ and _disclaim_ objects.

-Thread-local free list entries contain either a pointer to the first element of a free list, or they contain a counter of the number of allocation granules, corresponding to objects of this size, allocated so far.
+Thread-local free-list entries contain either a pointer to the first element of a free list, or they contain a counter of the number of allocation granules, corresponding to objects of this size, allocated so far.
 Initially they contain the value one, i.e. a small counter value.